-If the received version is equal to the decoder's version, then all fields known to the decoder may be parsed, and no further analysis is required. receivedTime field can be parsed, and if the business logic is correctly implemented, it can know the time of receipt of related inbound message in the gateway.
+- If the received version is equal to the decoder's version, then all fields known to the decoder may be parsed, and no further analysis is required. receivedTime field can be parsed, and if the business logic is correctly implemented, it can know the time of receipt of related inbound message in the gateway. - 2.
 If the received version is less than the decoder's version (that is, the producer's encoder is older than the consumer's decoder from the gateway that has not updated yet), then only the fields of the old version may be parsed.
 This information is available through metadata as "sinceVersion" attribute of an added field.
 If "sinceVersion" (in this case: 3) is greater than received schema version (in this case: 2), then the field is not available.
 How a decoder signals an application that a field is unavailable is an implementation detail.
-One strategy is for an application to provide a default value for unavailable fields (or null value).
+One strategy is for an application to provide a default value for unavailable fields (or null value) if it makes sense.
+For this case (receivedTime field), consider the new field as not provided makes more sense. - 3.
 If the received version is greater than the decoder's version (that is, the producer's encoder is newer than the consumer's decoder), then all fields known to the decoder may be parsed but it will be unable to parse newly added fields.
-In most cases, the state of the client application probably will be in consistent state but without additional information provided by the updated version.
+In most cases, the state of the client application probably will be in consistent state but without additional information provided by the updated version of the schema.